 In Florida, most cases in federal and state courts are sent to mediation.
 We know the experienced mediators to use and we are experienced in devising innovative and creative means of resolving claims.

-Gerlach Employment Law protect the investment employers make when they devote time and expense in their employees.
+Gerlach Employment Law assists with the preparation of Confidentiality and Non-Compete Agreements and litigation.
+We protect the investment employers make when they devote time and expense in their employees.
 We have developed methods to protect this investment and intellectual property.
 We help clients protect customers lists, trade secrets, innovation and technology to preclude piracy of customers, employees and unfair competition.
 We prepare the appropriate confidentiality and non-competition agreements and litigate in state and federal court to enforce those agreements where both injunctions and damages are sought.

 Gerlach Employment Law advises employers on compliance with the Fair Labor Standards Act (the Wage Hour law or FLSA), Florida’s Child Labor Laws, the Florida Minimum Wage Law and the Portal-to-Portal Act.